EB1811/dev-articles/ZustandStore.md

     });
 ```

-## Conclusion
+## Final Notes
+In my opinion Zustand is a very refreshing state manager.
+The absence of boilerplate makes it such a nice option for personal projects where one doesn’t want to spend an afternoon setting up a store with a single variable.\
-Having worked with Zustand in a real production environment, I believe that it is quite useful and powerful.\
+However, this is not to say that Zustand is only suitable for small, personal projects.
+Having worked with Zustand in a real production environment, its advanced features make it a powerful tool on par with something like Redux.\
-While seemingly basic, custom equality functions and middleware can make Zustand a very powerful tool for central state management.
+While seemingly basic, custom equality functions and middleware can make Zustand a strong tool for central state management.

+## Other Options
+Nowadays, there's quite a bit of options for central state management; Jotai, Recoil, and React-query, among others.
+I haven’t looked into these, but would like to in the future.

+What do you think?
+Does zustand sound like something you’d like to use, or do you really like your current state manager?